leaflabs/libmaple/docs/source/language.rst

 .. admonition:: **Looking for Something Else?**

-   - See the :ref:`libraries` for extra built-in libraries for dealing with different kinds of hardware.
+   - See the :ref:`libraries` for extra built-in libraries.

    - If you're looking for something from the C standard library (like ``atoi()``, for instance): the :ref:`CodeSourcery GCC compiler